Does the Installation of Solar Panels Make Sense?

 A not inconsiderable number of builders and suppliers have established themselves in the market without the requisite skills or experience to undertake the works.

 As a result, there have been many complaints from consumers about faulty panels and installations.
+There have also been a number of serious fires caused by faulty installation.

 Some contractors and suppliers offer a finance package, but you are frequently better off going directly to your bank.
 If you do take a finance package, the funds are frequently sent direct to the contractor or supplier, increasing the risk to you if the works are not carried out properly or fully.